|

 A Few Research Tips for this Site

-There are two primary ways to search for people here: 1)The main alphabetical listing and the 2)cemetery map.
+There are two primary ways to search for people here: 1)The main alphabetical listing and 2) the cemetery map.
 Either way will take you to individual links to people in the cemetery where you will find whatever information we have about them.
 If you are researching for genealogy info, you should try the alpha list first, find what Lot they (or a close relative) are in, and then go to the cemetery map.
 Click on the block that contains that Lot # to see where the individual is located and most importantly, who the near neighbors are.
-Cemetery lots were often sold in groups of 6 or 12 (a half row or a whole row) so if the near neighbors are related, probably all 6 or all 12 for that row are relatives as well, regardless of their surnames.
+Cemetery lots were often sold in groups of 6 or 12 (a half row or a full row) so if the near neighbors are related, probably all 6 or all 12 for that row are relatives as well, regardless of their surnames.

 People are generally filed here by the name they had when they were